 Capella Pills: Capella makes two sizes of pills, a 1kg pill and a 2kg pill.
 For FIP cases without Ocular or neurological symptoms, you would give one 1kg pill per day per 1kg of cat weight or one 2kg pill per 2kg of cat weight.
 Round up to nearest half pill.
 Multiply the number of pills per day by 1.5 for ocular or by 2 for neurological forms.

 Snowy: Snowy is a relatively new brand but has been in widespread use for most of 2022.
 Technically it is not HK Tier1 because it is not being distributed in HK.
 However, we know the maker and can vouch for it’s Tier 1 quality.
 It is the least expensive, fully vetted brand with Tier 1 quality.
-Snowy currently comes in 5.2ml bottles and has a concentration of 16.5mg/ml
+Snowy currently comes in 5.2ml bottles.
+We use 15mg/ml for the concentration in the calculators but we know the actual concentration is higher.

 Spark/Aura: Spark was at one time rated a Tier1 brand but had sporadic shipping problems in early 2020.
 They now have several versions of their injection form and also pills.
 See my Facebook Groups page for a link to Spark Group where you can get more information.
-The Spark injection and pills are is similar in cost to the equivalent Brava products.
+The Spark injection and pills are available for direct order from their website.

 Lucky is another brand which is available in some groups and also through a website.
 Its price point is similar to Capella .
 Lucky comes in a 15mg/ml version and a “high concentration” 20mg/ml version.